4d/docs/website/translated_docs/es/ViewPro/method-list.md

 Pass the total number of rows in the *rowCount* parameter. *rowCount* debe ser mayor que 0.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the *rowCount* will be applied (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`